 A cheaper iPhone may have become a necessity, but .
 And there, a premium priced smartphone will just not work in the face of cheaper, similarly functional devices from Google ( fell to the lowest price in 11 months on Monday after news reports that it had cut back on production of the iPhone 5 after seeing weaker-than-expected demand.
 Several of Apple Asian suppliers, including Sharp, also declined after the reports.
 Slower iPhone demand “will inevitably have a negative impact on component suppliers,” Tong Yang Securities Park Hyun told Bloomberg.
 “The center of growth in the market is moving toward the mid-end segment.”

 Sculley specifically mentioned the increasing levels of threat from devices such as Samsung’s (SSNLF.PK) Galaxy S series.
 “Samsung is an extraordinarily good competitor,” he said.
 “The differentiation between a Samsung Galaxy and an iPhone 5 is not as great as we used to see.”

-The former chief did express confidence in current CEO Tim Cook, who was speeding up the company’s product cycle to twice a year.
+The former chief did express confidence in current Tim Cook, who was speeding up the company’s product cycle to twice a year.
 Cook is “exactly the right leader” because of his supply-chain expertise, Sculley said.